department-of-veterans-affairs/vets-website/content/pages/employment/vocational-rehab-and-employment/service-disabled/return-to-job.md

 <a class="usa-button-primary va-button-primary" href="https://www.ebenefits.va.gov/ebenefits/homepage">Go to eBenefits to Apply</a>

 [Find out how to apply if you haven’t yet received a disability rating](/employment/vocational-rehab-and-employment/apply-vre#servicemember-not-received-rating).

+### Get more information

+We offer opportunities to get training and practical hands-on work experience at the same time through these programs:
+- **VR&E Special Employer Incentives (SEI) program** for eligible Veterans who face challenges getting a job.
+[Download the SEI program fact sheet](https://benefits.va.gov/BENEFITS/factsheets/vocrehab/SpecialEmployerIncentive.pdf).
+- **VR&E Non-Paid Work Experience (NPWE) program** for eligible Veterans and Servicemembers who have an established career goal and learn easily in a hands-on environment—or are having trouble getting a job due to lack of work experience.
+[Download the NPWE program fact sheet](https://benefits.va.gov/BENEFITS/factsheets/vocrehab/Non-paidWorkExperience.pdf).

+We offer other employment resources for Servicemembers and Veterans.
+[Learn about the other VA employment resources](/employment/job-seekers/employment-support/).

+VR&E employment coordinators, located at our VA regional offices and many of our out-based locations can help you access the employment services available to you.
+[Find an employment coordinator near you](https://www.benefits.va.gov/vocrehab/).

+Find out if our counselors can help you transition from military to college life.
+[Learn about VetSuccess on Campus](/employment/vocational-rehab-and-employment/vetsuccess/).

+Connect with more resources outside VA that can help you in your job search.
+[See our list of external resources](/employment/vocational-rehab-and-employment/external-resources/).